-1.4.1 Global Sustainable Development Goals (SDGs)
+1.4 Sustainability - global and local1.4.1 Global Sustainable Development Goals worldwide by 2030.
+The

 In order to not only have what sustainable development means for the world written down on paper, but also to put it into practice, the United Nations (UN) set concrete goals in 2015: The Sustainable Development Goals (SDGs).
 There are a total of 17 overall goals, which are further subdivided into 169 more concrete subgoals.
-The aim is to achieve the goals https://youtu.be/E67In5yJtyE https://sdgs.un.org/goals individual countries are responsible for their implementation.
-Each participating country is responsible for setting up various action plans.
-These should contribute to the goals being translated into practical action.
+The aim is to achieve the goals